 - The genus connective tissue which constitutes the head of the definition (the Y part) and tells us what kind of thing the defined term denotes.
-When the genus is the immediate superordinate term it is called the genus proximus. - or distinguishing features) dense, regular and connecting two or more adjacent skeletal elements that tell us what characterizes the things referred to by the definiendum and what distinguishes them from the things referred to by the genus term and by all other terms under the same genus.
+When the genus is the immediate superordinate term it is called the genus proximus. - One or more differentia(e) (the Z part(s) or distinguishing features) dense, regular and connecting two or more adjacent skeletal elements that tell us what characterizes the things referred to by the definiendum and what distinguishes them from the things referred to by the genus term and by all other terms under the same genus.